aviv1ron1/benchson/README.md

 ## Observability Provider

 The **Observability Provider** framework enables logging and tracing of LLM interactions.
-This allows users to monitor and analyze te evaluation results using third-party observability tools like **Langfuse**.
+This allows users to monitor and analyze the evaluation results using third-party observability tools like **Langfuse**.

 ### **1️⃣ How Observability Works**
 Observability providers are dynamically loaded based on the configuration.
 The framework calls the observability provider before and after each LLM interaction and also after the evaluation.